 - If the linked currency you have selected weakens, your maturity proceeds may be less than what you originally invested.
 If the linked currency strengthens, your money will stay in your base currency.

-- You must be a HSBC Jade or Premier customer.
+- You must be a HSBC Premier customer.

 You need to have the following:

 - Have an Everyday Global Account